This post contains affiliate links. I earn money from qualifying purchases.

 5 Gallon Igloo Water Cooler

 It can be incredibly hot after a hurricane, and you might not have power.
 I fill up my 5 gallon Igloo water cooler and leave it on the kitchen counter.
 Fill it with as much ice as possible before the storm makes landfall, and you will be able to drink ice cold water for a long time.
-You can freeze a mixing bowl or other large container of water and put it in the cooler to keep it cold for a long time.
-I frequently take it with me when camping, but not on other road trips.
+I find that the best way is to fill up a mixing bowl with water and freeze it to make a large block of ice to put in the cooler.
+I frequently take this cooler with me when camping, where I can then set it out on a picnic table.
+It is not the best for other road trips, because the top doesn’t seal as well.

 Hurricanes can knock down power lines and it can take a long time for power to come back.
-I did not have electricity for two weeks after Ike hit.
+I did not have electricity for two weeks after Hurricane Ike hit Houston.
+It was dark, hot, and very quiet.
 Luckily we have much better options for battery powered supplies now.
 The heat in Houston in August and September can be very dangerous.
 If you do not already have a rechargeable fan, I highly recommend them.

 Battery Powered Fans